nitinkadam70/MoviesBookingApp/README.md

 # MoviesBookingApp
-Inspired by BookMyShow, I'm building this movie booking app with help of React, so here you can be booked tickets and also search for your favorite movies and also get Deatils information about that particular movie...
+Inspired by BookMyShow, I'm building this movie booking app with help of React, so here you can be booked tickets and also search for your favorite movies and also get Details information about that particular movie...

 ### `Demo Video`